EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 The `deref_into_dyn_supertrait` lint is emitted whenever there is a `Deref` implementation for `dyn SubTrait` with a `dyn SuperTrait` type as the `Output` type.

-These implementations are "shadowed" by trait upcasting (stabilized since 1.86.0).
+These implementations are “shadowed” by trait upcasting (stabilized since 1.86.0).
 The `deref` functions is no longer called implicitly, which might change behavior compared to previous rustc versions.